Factbox: Reaction to death of former Australia batsman Dean Jones

 Jimmy Neesham, New Zealand all-rounder

 “Very sad to hear of the passing of Dean Jones.
-He was always a fantastic bloke to have a yarn with around a cricket field,” he wrote on Twitter.
+He was always a fantastic bloke to have a yarn with around a cricket field.

 “I remember in Canada one of his stories was so funny I actually forgot to warm up to bowl pre-game.
 RIP.”